max-niederman/fullrank/README.md

 ## Efficient Sampling

-[1] also gives us a convolutional representation of the posterior.
+Arrellano-Valle and Azzalini[^1] also gives us a convolutional representation of the posterior.
 If

 ```math